GergelyTuri/chronicSleepRecordings/Hardware/readme.md

 1. Laser-cut 1/8" & 1/4" clear-acrylic sheets
 2. Use corner clamps and lab tape to hold acrylic sheets together firmly
-3. Using the applicator bottle with a syringe needle tip (sold with Weld-on #4), hold the applicator bottle upright and gently squeeze air out, then release pressure while simultaneously flipping the bottle upside down
+3. Using the applicator bottle with a syringe needle tip (sold with Weld-on #4), hold the bottle upright and gently squeeze air out, then release this pressure while simultaneously flipping the bottle upside down
     * This will remove any air bubbles during the glue application
-4. Gently apply a small amount of glue from the bottom to top corner of two acrylic sheets
+4. Place the needle at the bottom corner between the two acrylic sheets and apply a small amount of glue from the bottom to top
     * The glue will absorb between the sheets via capillary action and the space between the acrylic sheets will appear wet
     * Be careful to allow any excess glue on the acrylic surface to air dry, as touching the glue can